OSGeo/OSGeoLive-doc/standards/wms_overview.rst

 ..
 Writing Tip:
   1 paragraph or 2 defining what the standard is.

-The (OGC®) Web Map Service Interface Standard (WMS) is a portrayal service.
-It provides a simple HTTP interface for requesting geo-registered map images from one or more distributed geospatial databases.
-The response to the request is one or more geo-registered map images (returned as JPEG, PNG, etc) that can be displayed in a browser application. (http://www.opengeospatial.org/standards/wms)
+The (OGC®) Web Map Service Interface Standard (WMS) provides a simple HTTP interface for requesting geo-registered map images from one or more distributed geospatial databases.
+The response to the request is one or more map images (returned as JPEG, PNG, etc) that can be displayed a browser and desktop applications. (http://www.opengeospatial.org/standards/wms)

 .. image:: images/standards/wms.jpg
   :scale: 25%